About us

 - $15.00

 COST: Register here to join us for the first meeting for $15 per person.
 After that, donations for meetings will be welcomed but not required.
-If you do not want to use paypal, we always take checks to Seacoast Permaculture, 219 France Rd, Barrington NH 03825 - we both save money this way, too!
+You can avoid paypal by sending a check to Seacoast Permaculture, 219 France Rd, Barrington NH 03825 - we both save money this way, too!

 In our Permaculture Topics Discussions & Book Studies, we aim to expand our knowledge of topics related to permaculture in an ongoing series where members can connect to build community.
 This series has a particular focus on "social/societal permaculture."